pyeventsourcing/esdbclient/README.md

 The `ack()` method should be used by a consumer to "acknowledge" to the server that it has received and successfully processed a recorded event.
 This will prevent that recorded event being received by another consumer in the same group.
-The `ack()` method takes an `event_id`.
-The value of this argument should be obtained from the `ack_id` attribute of the recorded event object that is being acknowledged.
-This is sometimes not the same as the value of the recorded event's `id` attribute when subscription has been configured to resolve links.
+The `ack()` has an `item` argument which can be either a `RecordedEvent` or a `UUID`.
+If you pass in a `RecordedEvent`, the value of its `ack_id` attribute will be used to acknowledge the event to the server.
+If you pass in a UUID, then used the value of the `ack_id` of the `RecordedEvent` that is being acknowledged, in case the event has been resolved from a link event.

-The example below iterates over the subscription object, and calls `ack()`.
-The `stop()` method is called when we have received the last event, so that we can continue with the examples below.
+The example below iterates over the subscription object, and calls `ack()` with the received `RecordedEvent` objects.
+The subscription's `stop()` method is called when we have received `event9`, so that we can continue with the examples below.

 ```python
 received_events = []